Sacrifice: Animal sacrifice

 Animal sacrifice offered together with libation in Ancient Greece.
 Attic red-figure oinochoe, c.
 430–425 BC (Louvre).

 Animal sacrifice is the ritual killing of an animal as part of a religion.
 It is practiced by adherents of many religions as a means of appeasing a god or gods or changing the course of nature.
 It also served a social or economic function in those cultures where the edible portions of the animal were distributed among those attending the sacrifice for consumption.
 Animal sacrifice has turned up in almost all cultures, from the Hebrews to the Greeks and Romans (particularly the purifying ceremony Lustratio), Egyptians (for example in the cult of Apis) and from the Aztecs to the Yoruba.
 The religion of the ancient Egyptians forbade the sacrifice of animals other than sheep, bulls, calves, male calves and geese.

-Animal sacrifice is still practiced today by the followers of Santería and other lineages of Orisa as a means of curing the sick and giving thanks to the Orisa (gods).
+Animal sacrifice is still practiced today by Muslims as part of the annual Eid al-Adha celebrations.
+It is also practiced by followers of Santería and other derivatives of the Yoruba religion as a means of curing the sick and giving thanks to the Oriṣa (deities).
 However, in Santeria, such animal offerings constitute an extremely small portion of what are termed ebos—ritual activities that include offerings, prayer and deeds.

 Christians from some villages in Greece also sacrifice animals to Orthodox saints in a practice known as kourbánia.
 The practice, while publicly condemned, is often tolerated.